-All countries that are members of the OECD have adopted legislation which criminalises the bribery of government officials, including foreign governement officials.
+All countries that are members of the OECD have adopted legislation which criminalises the bribery of government officials, including foreign government officials (see for example the relevant provisions of the Luxembourg Criminal Code and UK Bribery Act).
 Similar conventions have been adopted by other international bodies, including the United Nations Convention Against Corruption, the African Union's Convention on Preventing and Combating Corruption and the Criminal Law Convention on Corruption of the Council of Europe.

-The FCPA (defined above) applies to the ArcelorMittal group primarily as a result of the listing of ArcelorMittal's shares on the New York Stock Exchange.
+The FCPA (defined above) applies to the Arcelor Mittal group primarily as a result of the listing of Arcelor Mittal's shares on the New York Stock Exchange.